UK Court of Appeal to reconsider Rwanda asylum plan – DW – 01/17/2023

 Sophie Lucas, a lawyer at Duncan Lewis Solicitors who represents some asylum seekers and refugee charities like Care4Calais, welcomed the court's decision.

-"The six asylum seekers who we represent who were due to be sent to Rwanda, can now challenge the lawfulness of the whole plan at the Court of Appeal, which I imagine, would take place closer to Easter.
-If we are sucessful, there will be an onward appeal to the Supreme Court.
-So the litigation is likely to have a very long life," she told DW.
+"The six asylum seekers who we represent who were due to be sent to Rwanda can continue to now challenge aspects of the lawfulness of the whole plan at the Court of Appeal, which I imagine would take place closer to Easter.
+Whichever party succeeds in the Court of Appeal, it is likely that this will go to the Supreme Court," she told DW.

 Meanwhile, the British government is prepared for the lengthy legal process and remains committed to its asylum policy.